xoseperez/espurna/README.md

 >I apologize for any inconvenience this migration may have caused.
 I have decided to do it the hard way.

 ---
+> **2018-01-11**<br />
-> **2018-01-11**: As of current version (1.12.0) ESPurna is tested using Arduino Core 2.3.0 and it's meant to be built against that version.
+> As of current version (1.12.0) ESPurna is tested using Arduino Core 2.3.0 and it's meant to be built against that version.

 ---
+> **2017-08-26**<br />
-> **2017-08-26**: since version 1.9.0 the default **MQTT topics for commands have changed**.
+> Since version 1.9.0 the default **MQTT topics for commands have changed**.
 They all now end with "/set".
 This means you will have to change your controller software (Node-RED or alike) to send messages to -for instance- "/home/living/light/relay/0/set".
 The device will publish its state in "/home/living/light/relay/0" like before.

 ---
+> **2017-07-24**<br />
-> **2017-07-24**: Default flash layout changed in 1.8.3, as an unpredicted consequence devices will not be able to persist/retrieve configuration if flashed with 1.8.3 via **OTA** from **PlatformIO**.
+> Default flash layout changed in 1.8.3, as an unpredicted consequence devices will not be able to persist/retrieve configuration if flashed with 1.8.3 via **OTA** from **PlatformIO**.
 Please check issue [#187](https://github.com/xoseperez/espurna/issues/187).

 ---